xperiments/p1touch/README.md

    ```

 - In the above example, the `timeout` value is set to `5000` milliseconds `5s`.
 Adjust this value as needed to ensure a stable WiFi connection.
 Save the changes to the `wifi.json` file and proceed with the installation.

+4. **Recalibrating the Screen**:

+   If you encounter touch screen calibration issues or misalignment, you can recalibrate the screen by removing the `touch.json` file located in the `xtouch` directory on the SD card.
+Follow these steps:

+   - Power off the P1Touch Screen.
+   - Remove the SD card from the touch screen.
+   - Insert the SD card into your computer.
+   - Navigate to the `xtouch` directory on the SD card.
+   - Delete the `touch.json` file.
+   - Safely eject the SD card from your computer.
+   - Reinsert the SD card into the touch screen.
+   - Power on the touch screen.

+   The touch screen will automatically perform a recalibration process upon startup.